 The Chinese elements: Wood, Water, Metal, Fire & Earth

 The Chinese zodiac is further divided into five key elements of nature, or Wu Xing: wood, water, metal, fire and earth.
 Each lunar year is governed by a different element.
-For example:

 The Year of the Water Tiger (2022)